FennStatistics/LLM4Psych_DGPS2024/README.md

 ## LLM4Psych_DGPS2024

-As part of the EADM Summer School 2024, this course introduces the use of open-source large language models (LLMs) from the Hugging Face ecosystem for research in psychology.
+As part of the DGPS 2024 pre-conference workshop, "Large language models in psychological research", this course introduces the use of open-source large language models (LLMs) from the Hugging Face ecosystem for research in psychology.

 By [Zak Hussain](https://zak-hussain.github.io/) and [Dirk Wulff](https://www.mpib-berlin.mpg.de/person/93374/2549)